 Special designated places store each child's personal belongings.
-Do not bring gum, toys, electronic devices, cell phones, games, candy, or money to school unless the teacher has initiated prior written arrangements.
+Do not bring toys, electronic devices, cell phones, games, candy, or money to school unless the teacher has initiated prior written arrangements.
+Gum and sunflower seeds are never allowed on campus.
+The school will not be held responsible for lost or stolen personal items, nor will we spend time looking for them.